Calgary-NBTS/cnbts-web/README.md

 There are two Github action scripts, one for the beta and one for the main site based on branch, main or beta.

-### TODO
+## TODO

-There are many things left to do in this project.
+There are many things to do in this project.
 The list will probably always be incomplete and not updated, but I will try.

+### General

 - **IN PROGRESS** Image optimization.
 Use the sizes prop.
 - **IN PROGRESS** Image optimizations: Pull the image size data from Sanity.
 (If needed because of:),
-- Calendar Makeover
-- Newsletter selector
 - Figure that image-url hotspot shit, Get it figured!!
 Update 3, wft?!? why no work?!
 - Resources section
-- Upcoming Events: Style nicer, or complete makeover
-- Staff page: Put bio beside photo on desktop and below on mobile
 - Find some environment/build variable with the github actions to enable/disable the admin link in the menubar based on if it's built to the beta/staging or production site Obviously we want to disable the admin link for the production site.
 - Live editor page builder/editor
 - More admin pane QOL, groupings, sort order, better previews

+### Homepage

 - Make hero more reactive, but tagline below header and title in mobile espcially for if title wraps.
 (CSS Grid?)
+- Upcoming Events: Style nicer, or complete makeover
+  - Upcoming events to tiles with poster for image, responsive 1x, 2x maybe 3x across?
-- **TESTING** Remove headings from secions (I think they speak for themselves)
+- **DONE** Remove headings from secions (I think they speak for themselves)

+### Calendar/Events

+- **IN PROGRESS** Calendar Makeover, maybe done or always in progress now, main stuff was done?
+- Remove unclickable arrows on calendar
+- Change the calendar nav elements to Mui Button- if possible
 - **DONE** Calendar page needs to be turned static,it's currently dynamic rendering

+### Newsletter

+- Newsletter selector

+### About

+- Staff: Put bio beside photo on desktop and below on mobile